vanderLaan-Group/tlbbd-sp2018/content/onepage/06-sl_libs.md

 +++
-title = "Super Learner libraries and screening algorithms" description = "A discussion of how to construct Super Learner libraries and apply screening procedures" author = "Nima Hejazi" publishDate = "2018-02-21"
+title = "Libraries and screening algorithms Super Learning" description = "A discussion of how to construct Super Learner libraries and apply screening procedures" author = "Nima Hejazi" publishDate = "2018-02-21"